How To Calibrate Your TV

 Maximum contrast

 This setting should be pretty close to correct by default, but sometimes needs a bit of tweaking.
-Just lower the contrast setting on your TV to the minimum, and then increase until only lines 230-234 appear.
-It’s very rare for a new TV to clip the whites, so it’s fine to set the value to the max if there is no loss in detail at that high setting.
+Just lower the contrast setting on your TV to the minimum, and then increase it until only lines 230-234 appear.
+It's very rare for a new TV to clip the whites, so it's fine to set the value to the max if there is no loss in detail at that high setting.
 As you can see from the above images, there's little difference between the correct setting and the maximum.

 Recommended setting: Default, or max.